 The ref attribute is a QName.
 That is, it may be qualified with a namespace prefix.

-The syntax supports both a dfdl:value attribute and the 'value' being specified by the element value.
+The syntax supports both a value attribute and the 'value' being specified by the element value.
 Only one or the other may be present.
 (Schema definition error otherwise.)

 The value must match the type of the variable as specified by dfdl:defineVariable.